 Despite rumours to the contrary, sleep is an option.
 In fact, at RedBear, we recommend it.
 You won’t want to miss the amazing content, so sleeping through sessions is not an option.
 A power nap during the day can do wonders and hopefully you’ve chosen some accommodation that offers a comfy bed and some privacy.
 That dormitory room in the backpackers might have seemed like a good idea when you paid for it in advance but by Thursday night, it might not be looking so rosy.
 Maybe you thought that you were 20 again?

 Getting around at re:Invent

-Your will need to get up and down the strip if you are to cover the whole range of sessions.
-We recommend that you camp out at one end or the other for half a day before switching or plan your transition time like a military campaign.
-If you do need to transition from the Sands to the MGM, take the express route off Strip.
-You can power walk it in 35 mins.
+Your will need to get up and down the Strip if you are to cover the whole range of sessions.
+We recommend that you camp out at one part of the campus for half a day before switching or plan your transition time like a military campaign.
+If you do need to transition from venues, take the express route off Strip.
+You can power walk it in 15 mins.
 You’ll never manage that fighting the hordes on the Strip.

 It’s a desert